About me

 News

 • Jan 2025: “A Meta-Learning Approach to Bayesian Causal Discovery” accepted at ICLR 2025.
+We propose a neural process that enables a foundation model like approach for causal discovery, trained entirely on synthetic data.

 • May - Nov 2024: Completed an internship at Amazon AGI Foundations working on scaling neural network architectures while preserving feature learning.